-All students need to register for the course in the Markstrat web page by Thursday, August 24.
-To do so please take the following steps to purchase your Markstrat Handbook and Participant Activation Key (PAK) (\$65) to take part in the Simulation exercise.
-(We'll be using Markstrat.6 - Durable Goods (web).)
+All students need to register for the course in the Markstrat web page by Wednesday, August 24 (the course number in Markstrat is A33687).
+To do so please take the following steps to purchase your Markstrat Handbook and Participant Activation Key (PAK) (\$70 - note that there are no returns or refunds) to take part in the Simulation exercise.
+(We'll be using Markstrat.7 - Durable Goods (web).)

 - 1. Please go to shop.stratxsimulations.com. - 2.
-Please enter the number P5984ABA. - 3.
+Please enter the number P64DCC56. - 3.
 You will be asked to register to complete your purchase. - 4.
 Upon purchase, you will automatically be registered in the course in the Markstrat web page. - 5.
 You will be able to login stratxsimulations.com to access Markstrat.
 The Participant Handbook will be provided as soon as you access Markstrat.